11. Foreign Function Interface

 -

-is used to specify the name of the foreign function in the C world.
-If this option is omitted, the entry-name is supposed to bename
+:entry-nameis used to specify the name of the foreign function in the C world.
+If this option is omitted, the entry-name is supposed to bename.
+For instance:(define-external minimum((a :int) (b :int)) :return-type :int :entry-name "min")defines the Scheme function

-is the suffix used for shared libraries on the running system (generallyso
+minlocated in the librarylibminmax.xx(wherexxis the suffix used for shared libraries on the running system (generallyso)).

 Hereafter, are some commented definitions of external functions: